Okay, so you want to play some Steam games on your new Chromebook.

 The possibilities of a technical issue or error arising are obviously going to happen, and you need to have the know-how or just be ready to do your own research on hacking into your system to get things running.

 Again, it’s not always as straightforward as following this guide.
-There will be steps and points where you’ll need to do a Google search for a specific line of code, a specific setting, or a specific something if you get stuck.
+There’ll be steps and points where you’ll need to do a Google search for a specific line of code, a specific setting, or a specific something if you get stuck.

 I’ve tried to write this guide in a way that’ll work for the majority of them, but it won’t work for all as they all function differently even though they run the same copy of Chrome OS (assuming they’re all on the same version).
 It’s weird.
 Something that works for one Chromebook won’t work for another.

 That’s where you come in and you’ll have to do some research to figure it out.
 Feel free to contribute to this tutorial by telling us some tips in the comments to help out a fellow Chromie.

 Getting Steam to run – an overview and method

 Okay, so if you’ve read all 3 reasons and you’re ready to get Steam on your Chromebook, let’s go over how we’ll achieve this.